guang/stargazer/README.md

 complexity with features that give an advantage to skilled players who really understands the game dynamics; on the other hand it needs to be balanced across different play styles, such as:

-- races (every player can choose to be either Terran, Protoss, or Zerg, each race with its unique units and strategies)
+- Races (every player can choose to be either Terran, Protoss, or Zerg, each race with its unique units and strategies)
-- strategies (some players opt for early rush, some aim to out last their opponent in long, dragged out games)
+- Strategies (some players opt for early rush, some aim to out last their opponent in long, dragged out games)

 It is especially difficult to measure how balanced a map is - rounds and rounds of beta testing simply does not capture the whole picture.
 Currently, selecting which maps to be kept for the